 Family therapists treat mental disorders.
 They meet with entire families and individually with family members to assist families in functioning more effectively.
 Family therapists are required to have a master's degree, complete extensive clinical work, and obtain licensure.
 Becoming a family therapist requires an ability to handle stressful situations.

-A family therapist meets with members of a family as a group or individually, to discuss emotional issues and provide treatment for mental disorders and psychological conflicts.
-A master's degree in family therapy is required, as well as an internship to gain work experience under a qualified counselor.
-A state examination must be completed to receive a license to practice family therapy, and annual continuing education is necessary as required by the state.
+A family therapist meets with members of a family as a group or individually to discuss emotional issues and provide treatment for mental disorders and psychological conflicts.
+A master's degree in family therapy is required, as well as an internship under a licensed therapist.
+A state licensing examination must be passed to receive a license in family therapy, and annual continuing education courses are required by the state.

 |Required Education||Master's degree in family therapy|

 |Other Requirements||3,000 hours or two years of supervised clinical work and state licensure|

 |Projected Job Growth (2014-2024)||15% (marriage and family therapists)*|

 Family therapists can work in hospitals, treatment programs, government agencies, health organizations and private practices.
 The typical work setting is an office where the family therapist meets with different patients and clients throughout the day.
 Office hours are usually determined by the family therapist, but in some cases, they might need to be flexible with patients.
 Many appointments are arranged in advance.

 Family therapists have to be prepared to handle stress in an efficient manner that doesn't interfere with helping their patients.
 Emotional and physical tension can occur during therapy, so family therapists have to be confident and trustworthy in order to get the best out of their patients.